Sensitivity of quantum information to environment perturbations measured with a non-local out-of-time-order correlation function: Mapping the system-environment correlations

 The observable signal $ S(T) $ from the central spin corresponds to the inner product of the reduced state of the central spin and the measurement operator, $S(T)=\Tr[\Tr_{\text{E}}[\rho(T)].\sigma^{\text{ CS}}_{\text{ X}}]$.
 Notice that only the first line of Eq.~(\ref{eq:rhotsigmaz}) survives the partial trace.
 Since $\sum |{\mathscr C}_n(T)|^2 =1$, as the multi-spin correlations increase, the observable signal from the central spin decays.
 This is the free induction decay.

 The measurement operator in the NMR experiment is a transverse single-spin operator, so only the single-spin term in the density matrix induces NMR signal, while the multi-spin correlated terms are not directly observable.
 In our case, the reduced state of the environment would not reveal the evolution of SECs, because $\Tr_{\text{cs}}[\rho(T)] = \mathds{1} $.
 In order to observe the growth of the SECs, we implement the multiple-quantum coherence method for encoding the coherence orders and then detect them through the central spin, which is our probe.
-In the MCD experiment, by collectively rotating the environment spins along the $x$-axis, $R_x(\phi)=\exp\left( i \frac{\phi}{2} \sum_j \mathds{1}^{\text{cs}} \totimes \sigma_{\text{ X}}^j \right)$, we manage to get the coherence order encoded in a phase factor
+In the MCD experiment, by collectively rotating the environment spins along the $x$-axis, $R_x(\phi)=\exp\left( i \frac{\phi}{2} \sum_j \mathds{1}^{\text{cs}} \totimes \mathds{1}^1 \totimes \cdots \totimes \sigma_{\text{ X}}^j\totimes \cdots\totimes \mathds{1}^N \right)$, we manage to get the coherence order encoded in a phase factor

-In the above, $ \rho_{n} $ indicates the subset of spin operators in Liouville space with correlation order $ n $ with respect to the $ x $-basis. $C_n(T)$ represents the weight of the multi-spin terms with correlation order $n$.
+In the above, $ \rho_{n}^{\text x} $ indicates the subset of spin operators in Liouville space with correlation order $ n $ with respect to the $ x $-basis. $C_n(T)$ represents the weight of the multi-spin terms with correlation order $n$.
 In this basis, the ladder operators are $\Sigma^{j}_{\pm} =\sigmay^j \pm i \sigmaz^j$, and the correlation order is defined as the absolute value of the number of $\Sigma_{+}$ minus $\Sigma_{-}$ operators.
 This number represents the Hamming weight.
 Consequently, the relevant description of the density matrix in the $ x $-basis is

-In contrast with Eq.(\ref{eq:rhotsigmaz}), where the multi-spin terms are categorized by the number of correlated spins, in this equation they are distinguished by their correlation orders (see details in the Secs.~\ref{numberofcorrspins} and \ref{xquantizationcorr} in Methods).
+In contrast with Eq.(\ref{eq:rhotsigmaz}), where the multi-spin terms are categorized by the number of correlated spins, in this equation they are distinguished by their correlation orders (see details in the Appendix~\ref{x-basis}).